John Edward Bernard Seely, 1st Baron Mottistone1

 Henry John Alexander Seely, 2nd Baron Mottistone was born on 1 May 1899.1 He was the son of John Edward Bernard Seely, 1st Baron Mottistone and Emily Florence Crichton.1 He died on 18 January 1963 at age 63, unmarried.2

-Henry John Alexander Seely, 2nd Baron Mottistone was educated at Harrow School, Harrow on the Hill, London, England.3 He gained the rank of officer in the service of the 95th (Hampshire Yeomanry) Field Brigade, Royal Artillery (Territorial Army).1 He fought in the First World War, with the Royal Field Artillery, in Italy.3 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England.3 He gained the rank of officer in the service of the 72nd (Hampshire) Anti-Aircraft Brigade, Royal Artillery (Territorial Army).1 He was invested as a Fellow, Society of Antiquaries (F.S.A.).3 He was an architect, restoring a wide range of builings, including Eltham Palace, Lambeth Palace, the Deanery and Canon's House in Westminster Abbey, Fulham Palace, Charterhouse, Eton, All hAllows by the Tower, St. Andrews Holborn Viaduct, St. MAry ISlington, St. Mar yWest Kensington.
-He also constructed new buildings at Oxford, Cambridge, and Bristol.3 He was invested as a Fellow, Royal Institute of British Architects (F.R.I.B.A.).1 He gained the rank of Captain in the service of the Territorial Army Reserve.1 He succeeded to the title of 2nd Baron Mottistone, of Mottistone, co.
-Southampton [U.K., 1933] on 7 November 1947.2 He held the office of Deputy Lieutenant (D.L.).3 He was invested as a Officer, Order of the British Empire (O.B.E.) in 1961.3 He held the office of Lay Canon for Portsmouth Cathedral between 1961 and 1963.3
+He was educated at Harrow School, Harrow, London, EnglandG.3 He gained the rank of officer in the 95th (Hampshire Yeomanry) Field Brigade, Royal Artillery (Territorial Army.)1 He fought in the First World War, with the Royal Field Artillery, in Italy.3 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.3 He gained the rank of officer in the 72nd (Hampshire) Anti-Aircraft Brigade, Royal Artillery (Territorial Army.)1 He was appointed Fellow, Society of Antiquaries (F.S.A.)3 He was an architect, restoring a wide range of builings, including Eltham Palace, Lambeth Palace, the Deanery and Canon's House in Westminster Abbey, Fulham Palace, Charterhouse, Eton, All hAllows by the Tower, St. Andrews Holborn Viaduct, St. MAry ISlington, St. Mar yWest Kensington.
+He also constructed new buildings at Oxford, Cambridge, and Bristol.3 He was appointed Fellow, Royal Institute of British Architects (F.R.I.B.A.)1 He gained the rank of Captain in the Territorial Army Reserve.1 He succeeded as the 2nd Baron Mottistone, of Mottistone, co.
+Southampton [U.K., 1933] on 7 November 1947.2 He held the office of Deputy Lieutenant (D.L.)3 He was appointed Officer, Order of the British Empire (O.B.E.) in 1961.3 He held the office of Lay Canon for Portsmouth Cathedral between 1961 and 1963.3

 Citations